Position Title: Research Assistant

 Responsibilities and Tasks

-- Conduct desk research exploring the role key organizational and institutional pillars of support (businesses, religious institutions, bureaucracies, security forces, professional groups, unions, cultural institutions, etc.) have played in both upholding authoritarian systems, and in supporting pro-democracy movements.
-For the purposes of this research, we will focus on the business, faith, civic, and media pillars in the US and explore:
+- Conduct desk research exploring the role key organizational and institutional pillars of support (businesses, religious institutions, bureaucracies, security forces, professional groups, unions, cultural institutions, etc.) have played in both upholding authoritarian systems and in supporting pro-democracy movements.
+For the purposes of this research, we will focus on the business, faith, and civic pillars in the US and explore:

-- Examples of how key pillars have employed particular levers to push back against democratic backsliding in semi-autocratic contexts globally; and
+- Examples of how key pillars have employed particular levers to push back against democratic backsliding; and

 - Develop draft overview and written materials to support the team’s efforts to cultivate and amplify existing insights and resources and identify gaps where more research and tools are needed.